chambox/chambox.github.io/about.md

 title:
 permalink: /about/
 ---
-Currently I am a data scientist at [Tobania](https://www.tobania.be/nl-be/)
+Currently I am a data scientist at [Tobania](https://www.tobania.be/nl-be/).

+I am an R shiny consultant, R shiny has been my passion for sometime now.
+I have always been a great supporter of open source and R shiny is one of the reasons why we should all support open source.
+Compared to the likes of power BI, tableau, Qlik and others, R shiny stands out.

 The European Union awarded me a scholarship to work on the [REQUITE](https://www.requite.eu/) project as a Ph.D. student.
 The purpose of the REQUITE  was to try to predict which patients are more likely to have side effects from radiotherapy.